ZegarekPL/ZegarekPL/README.md

 <p align="center">
   <samp>
-    「 I'm a student of <b>computer science</b>, also involved in open-source projects. 」
+    「 I'm a student of <b>computer science</b>, also involved in open source projects. 」
   </samp>
 </p>